za-gor-te-nai/getting-and-cleaning-data/README.md

 ## The script file ##

-The script file `export.R` reads the raw data and produces the two dataset:
+The script file `run_analysis.R` reads the raw data and produces the two dataset:

 1. `x.csv`
 2. `xgrouped.csv`